RevealBi/Documentation/en/index.md

 Use your trained models' data from BigQuery or Azure Machine Learning Studio in Reveal.
 In just three steps, choose your data source, build a visualization, and use the integration to connect to a trained machine learning model.

+### What's new?

+* [Amazon Redshift](~/en/datasources/supported-data-sources/redshift.md) data source – You can now use and gain new insights from your data in the Amazon Redshift cloud data warehouse.
+* [Marketo](~/en/datasources/supported-data-sources/marketo.md) data source – Connect to your account in the marketing platform Marketo and use your data in Reveal.
+* [Data Process on Server]((~/en/datasources/process-data-server-side.md)) feature – You can now have server-side aggregation of the data coming from the MS SQL, MySQL and Postgres data sources.

 ### Coming Soon to Reveal

 Coming Soon...